eirikeg1/Study-Notes/IN5320 - Development in System Ecoplatforms/Platforms Governance.md

 * Governance determines whether the innovation potential of a modular platform architecture is realized through value co-creation
 * Platform owner orchestrates to ensure overall coherence
-* governance is the machanisms through which a platform owner exerts influence over app developers
+* governance is the mechanisms through which a platform owner exerts influence over app developers

 # Governance varies by type of Software Platform